aong-zendesk/itsm-bootstrapper/README.md

 5. Please do the same for line 49 to link the "Knowledge" button directly to the FAQ and Announcement KB Category.

+6. Add at least 1 agent to the T2 Support group.

 Users created for the demo:

 - John Tan ECAB (ECAB Member)